 stubborn; her suggestion was a good one, and it forced me to learn something new

-.
+and cool about ggplot2.
 In fact, the grayscale map shows some patterns that

 not really discernible with the color version, and in the end both suffer from